Moonshine-IDE/MoonshineWebsite/docs/recaptcha/grails/index.md

 ###### Step 38
 Restart the server.
 Your CORS settings will not work until you restart.

-From now on, you can finally start using your Front End to test instead of curl (if you find it preferable).
+From now on, you can finally start using your front-end to test instead of curl (if you find it preferable).

 ![](.\img\royale-grails-together.png)